Hi there, my name is

 Right brain and left brain, artist and geek, analysis and synthesis, all belong here.

-Right brain: Analyzing a problem and coming up with improved solutions – first distilling it into tiny digestible pieces – then being able to holistically see the big picture solution — comes as natural to me as breathing.
+Left brain: Analyzing a problem and coming up with improved solutions – first distilling it into tiny digestible pieces – then being able to holistically see the big picture solution — comes as natural to me as breathing.
 My head works like a machine where you feed a problem on one side and solutions come out the other end, always accompanied by a neat little “how to do it better” instruction set.

-Left brain: although half of my life has been spent abroad, my roots are deeply influenced by my Brazilian culture, my native country.
+Right brain: although half of my life has been spent abroad, my roots are deeply influenced by my Brazilian culture, my native country.
 Color, ornament and swirls, heavily influenced by Brazilian Carnaval can be felt throughout my work regardless of the medium used, digital or analog.

 You can say that I'm a "compulsive creative", I just love to find methods and processes on how to create more beautiful art.
 I believe that art doesn't need to rely purely on talent alone; on the contrary, there are rules and guidelines to good art that can be learned without hampering a person's creativity and ability to create their own unique style.
 It's not an immediate process and takes practice, though.